 Diabetes Clinic - each patient should be seen by appointment at least every six months by the doctor, nurse and optician for advice on the control of diabetes.
 Most will be seen more often.

-Minor Surgery - although the surgery is unable to provide this we do have a contract via Nottingham City PCT for services to be provided by another practice.
+Minor Surgery - although the surgery is unable to provide this we do have a contract via Nottingham City CCG for services to be provided by another practice.

 Care for the Seriously ill at Home - an excellent team of district nurses is based at the health centre.

 Social Worker and Occupational Therapy - the surgery can put you in touch with these services.
 Ask the doctor or nurse.